A1anMc/NavImpactV2/docs/CONTRIBUTING.md

-# Error Handling Guidelines
+# NavImpact Contributing Guidelines

 ## Overview

-The SGE Dashboard implements a standardized error handling system.
+The NavImpact platform implements a standardized error handling system and contribution guidelines.
 All new code contributions must follow these guidelines to maintain consistency and reliability.

 ## Frontend Guidelines